feldera/feldera/docs/contributors/compiler.md

     --ignoreOrder
       Ignore ORDER BY clauses at the end
       Default: false
+    --jdbcSource
+      Connection string to a database that contains table metadata
+      Default: <empty string>
     --lenient
       Lenient SQL validation.
 If true it allows duplicate column names in a view